peterszarvas94/react-spending-tracker/README.md

 # Spending frontend

-This project if for [Polygence coding challange](https://github.com/polygence/spending-frontend)
+This project is for [Polygence coding challange](https://github.com/polygence/spending-frontend)

 ## How to run